 The subject of this course is governmental and private sector activities that influence the maintenance and development of the built environment.
 Students learn both quantitative and qualitative analysis and are introduced to planning systems incorporating fiscal analysis, social analysis, transportation analysis, and demographic and economic analysis.
 They will also learn about various processes providing participation and citizen input to the development of plans for the built environment.
 Regulatory tools covered include zoning, comprehensive plans, neighborhood planning, and subdivision regulation.

-[(PA 501*)] An asterisk (*) designates a course which may be taken concurrently.
+[(PA 501* with min. grade of C)] An asterisk (*) designates a course which may be taken concurrently.